Shoyab1707/NewsBite/README.md

 NewsAPI - The API used to fetch news data.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to newsBite, please follow these steps:
+If you'd like to contribute to NewsByte, please follow these steps:

 ## Fork the repository.
 Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name.